asemposki/neutron-rich-bmm/README.md

 (BUQEYE) collaboration to perform principled uncertainty quantification of the dense matter equation of state (EOS) using the novel techniques in Bayesian model mixing (BMM).

+In this repository, we provide annotated Jupyter notebooks and source code that calculates the neutron star EOS using the microscopic theories of chiral EFT ($\chi$EFT) and perturbative QCD (pQCD), as well as GP kernels designed to perform the model mixing between the two regions and allow for potential experimental and astrophysical constraints via a greedy approach.

 ## Installing the repository and its dependencies

 This repository is built to work off of the nuclear-matter-convergence repository of the BUQEYE collaboration, [found here](https://github.com/buqeye/nuclear-matter-convergence).
 As such, it has some dependencies that need to be built in the virtual environment before this repository can be run.
 Follow the steps below to complete this installation.